-- Ongoing evaluation to maintain accountability and demonstrate effectiveness.72 - Assessment of outcomes 7 months following callers' enrollment in services, utilizing NAQC methodology and measurement guidelines.73 - Reporting of 30-day point prevalence tobacco quit rates (the proportion of callers who have been tobacco-free for 30 or more days at the time of the 7-month follow-up survey) in conjunction with survey response rates.73
+- Ongoing evaluation to maintain accountability and demonstrate effectiveness.73 - Assessment of outcomes 7 months following callers' enrollment in services, utilizing NAQC methodology and measurement guidelines.74 - Reporting of 30-day point prevalence tobacco quit rates (the proportion of callers who have been tobacco-free for 30 or more days at the time of the 7-month follow-up survey) in conjunction with survey response rates.74

 Quit Now Virginia has a strong commitment to evaluation and identifying ways to improve their program to benefit the health of Virginians.
 Evaluations are designed utilizing strong methodology and adequate sample sizes for confidence and accuracy in outcome estimates.
-VAQL's 2020-2021 evaluation included:
+VAQL's 2021- 2022 evaluation included:

-- a random sample of regular phone program participants who received treatment (i.e., completed one or more coaching calls) through the one-call (C1) or four-call (C4) program, - a census sample of participants who received treatment through the Tobacco Cessation Behavioral Health Program (TCBHP), and - a census sample of participants who received treatment in the 10-Call Intensive Pregnancy program.
+- a random sample of the phone program participants who received treatment (i.e., completed one or more coaching calls) through the one-call (C1) or four-call (C4) program, - a census sample of participants who received treatment through the Tobacco Cessation Behavioral Health Program (TCBHP) (i.e., completed one or more coaching calls), and - a census sample of participants who received treatment in the 10-Call Intensive Pregnancy program.

-The survey response rates for the phone program, Tobacco Cessation Behavioral Health program (TCBHP), and Intensive Pregnancy program were 23.9%, 17.6%, and 16.0%, respectively.
-Pregnancy program outcome estimates are described separately on the previous page.
-The findings on the following page include data from the VAQL's thirteenth annual evaluation (2020-2021) and represent 7-month outcome data from sampled phone and TCBHP participants who enrolled August 2020 through July 2021.
+The survey response rates for the phone program, TCBHP and Intensive Pregnancy program were 26%, 29% and 17%, respectively.
+This resulted in 427, 122, and 4 survey respondents, respectively, for a total of 553 survey respondents across all surveyed programs.

+The findings on the following page include data from the VAQL's fourteenth evaluation (2021-2022) and represent 7-month outcome data from sampled phone program and TCBHP participants who enrolled August 2021 through July 2022.

-What are the program outcomes?
+What are the program outcomes?i

-About 30% of phone program respondents and 33% of TCBHPi respondents successfully quit.
+36% of phone program respondents and 31% of TCBHP respondents successfully quit.